 Line 21 asks you to add your child tax credit (line 19) and your Schedule 3 credits (line 20).

-Line 22 instructs you to subtract line 21 from line 18.
+Line 22 instructs you to subtract line 21 (your total tax credits) from line 18 (additional taxes you may owe).

-Line 23 requires you to write in any additional taxes you paid, like self-employment tax, as found on Schedule 2, line 10.
+Line 23 requires you to write in certain other additional taxes you paid, like self-employment tax, as found on Schedule 2, line 21.

-Line 24 shows you your total tax by adding lines 22 and 23.
-This is the amount of tax you actually owe for the year, before factoring in certain tax credits.
+Line 24 shows you your total tax after you add lines 22 and 23.
+This is the amount of tax you actually owe for the year, before factoring how much you already paid or other tax credits.

 Line 25 is where you write down how much income tax has already been withheld from your pay.
 Line 25a is for tax that was withheld and reported to you on a W-2.
 Line 25b is any income withheld according to your 1099 forms.
 Line 25c is for any other tax forms you have that say income tax was withheld.
 Add all three lines up and write the total on 25d.

-Line 26 asks you to write in the total of any 2020 estimated tax payments you made, plus the value of any tax payments you made in 2019 but that carry over to 2020.
+Line 26 asks you to write in the total of any estimated tax payments you made for the tax year, plus the value of any tax payments you made in the previous tax year that carry over to this return's tax year.

 Line 29 asks you to write the value of your American opportunity tax credit (AOTC), if you qualify.
 Use Form 8863 to calculate your AOTC value.

-Line 30 is where you can claim the recovery rebate credit (RRC), which is new for 2020.
-The RRC applies to anyone who should have received more from the coronavirus stimulus checks than they actually received.
-You do not qualify for the recovery rebate credit if you already received the full benefit amount of $1,200 plus $500 per dependent from the first round of economic impact payments and $600 plus $600 per dependent from the second round.
+Line 30 is where you can claim the recovery rebate credit, which may apply to anyone who didn’t receive the full value of their March 2021 stimulus checks.
+You do not qualify for the recovery rebate credit if you already received the full benefit amount of $1,400 plus $1,400 per dependent from the third round of economic impact payments.
 To see how much RRC you qualify for, use the Recovery Rebate Credit Worksheet in the Form 1040 instructions.

-Line 32 asks you to sum lines 27 through 31.
+Line 32 asks you to sum lines 27a and 28 through 31.
 The result is the total value of your refundable tax credits plus certain tax payments you’ve already made.

 Line 33 asks you to add the values on 25d, 26, and 32.
-The result is your total tax payments for the year (including the value of your refundable tax credits).
+The result is your total tax payments for the 2021 tax year (including the value of your refundable tax credits).

 Line 35 is for direct deposit of your refund.
 You will write in your bank account number, the bank routing number, and what kind of account it is (checking or saving).
 You can divide the refund among multiple accounts or opt for a paper check with Form 8888.